hashicorp/terraform-provider-vault/website/docs/d/ldap_static_role_credentials.html.md

 * `ttl` - Duration in seconds after which the issued credential should expire.

 * `username` - The name of the static role.

+* `skip_import_rotation` - (Optional) Causes vault to skip the initial rotation on import.
+Not applicable on updates.
+  Requires Vault 1.16 or above.